 Again, don't let yourself feel overwhelmed as you contemplate less meat in your diet.
 Easy does this, as you "slide into" a routine that slowly reduces the amount of red and processed meat you consume.
-Also remember that you need approximately 5.5 ounces of protein daily—and that's much less than a giant, 16-ounce T-bone steak.

 Keep an open "meatless" mind.
 When you think "meatless" you should also think about beans, lentils, vegetables, and whole grains to fill in the gaps left by no meat.
 A plant-based diet also includes fruits and nuts, which obviously don't work in that meatless dinner casserole, but are fabulous fillers in between meals.

 You can go "nuts."
 A brand new study in BMJ Nutrition, Prevention & Health found that increasing daily consumption of nuts is associated with less long-term weight gain and a lower risk of obesity in adults.
 Oh, and it's a "handful" and not an entire bag, please.